The Box Social (Portland, Oregon): History

 Spouses Eric and Shannon McQuilkin are co-owners.
 In July 2011, The Oregonian described plans for The Box Social to open by the end of the year.
-The bar opened in late December, in a space that previously housed an art installation by Cascade AIDS Project.
+The bar opened in late December, in a space that previously housed an art installation by CAP Northwest (formerly Cascade AIDS Project).

 The Box Social launched a book club in 2013.
 In 2025, the bar was among five participating in a "Bazaar Crawl" on North Williams Avenue.

 Reception

 According to Portland Monthly, "Portland has long considered this candlelit cube a quintessential date spot."
 Writers for the magazine included The Box Social in a 2012 list of Portland's best new bars.
 In Thrillist's 2026 overview of Portland's best cocktail bars, Alex Frane wrote, "The Box Social might be the best cocktail bar for dates: it's intimate, warm, and romantic.
 It's a small space, but rarely overcrowded.
 The small bites are fine, but take a backseat to the excellent cocktail menu."
 He also included the bar in Eater Portlands 2020 list of the city's "legit" late-night happy hours.
 The website's Nathan Williams included The Box Social in a 2024 overview of "delicious" eater on North Williams Avenue.
 In a 2025 overview of Portland's best romantic bars and restaurants for date nights, Katrina Yentch, Thom Hilton, and Brooke Jackson-Glidden said the bar's happy hour menu and "low-key energy [make] it a great spot for first dates".